viam-modules/camera-object-tracking-service/README.md

 ## Getting started

-To use this module, follow these instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/modular-resources/#configuration) and select the `viam:vision:re-id-object-tracker` model from the [`camera-object-tracking-service` module](https://app.viam.com/module/viam/camera-object-tracking-service).
+To use this module, follow these instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/modular-resources/#configuration) and select the `viam:vision:camera-object-tracking-service` model from the [`camera-object-tracking-service` module](https://app.viam.com/module/viam/camera-object-tracking-service).
 This module implements the following methods of the [vision service API](https://docs.viam.com/services/vision/#api):

 - `GetDetections()`: returns the bounding boxes with the unique id as label and the matching confidence.
 - `CaptureAllFromCamera()`: returns the image and detections all together, given a camera name.

 The tracking problem consists of two parts: detection and visual matching.
 The `camera-object-tracking-service` module provides the necessary logic to perform object tracking, given a detector and a visual matcher (i.e., an embedder).
-The tracker can use either a default, built-in general embedder or an ML model service.
+If you don't configure an embedder (ML model service) or detector (vision service), defaults will be used.
+Defaults are chosen to be general purpose.

 ## Configure your `camera-object-tracking-service` vision service